Vicarta/js-popup-sales/README.md

 # JS Popup Sales Widget

-A lightweight, customizable popup widget for promotional messages, lead capture, and announcements.
-Built with vanilla JavaScript, zero dependencies, and Shadow DOM for style isolation.
+A lightweight, customizable JavaScript pop-up widget for advertising messages and announcements.
+Built on vanilla JavaScript, with no dependencies and using Shadow DOM for style isolation.

 ## Features